outdreamer/build-a-cure/docs/tasks/examples.md

                       - other filters can then be applied, like intent (does the format make it more efficient to fulfill a problem-solving intent relevant to the problem)

-## apply structures to find connecting functions
+## apply structural interface to find connecting functions

   - integrate (align & connect) structures of functions on multiple interfaces: